Case Study Of Apple Inc.

 Changing Demographics:

 The demographics of the countries where Apple operates are changing, with an increasing number of people living in urban areas.
-This is positive factor for Apple, as its products are more popular in urban areas.
-For example, the population of China is aging, and there is growing middle class in India.
+This is a positive factor for Apple, as its products are more popular in urban areas.
+For example, the population of China is aging, and there is a growing middle class in India.

 Changing Consumer Preferences